lkilpela/philosophers/README.md

 2. Navigate into the project directory: `cd philosophers/philo`
 3. Compile the project: `make`

+### 🚀 How to Use

+1. Run the program with five parameters:

+- `num_of_philos`: The number of philosophers.
+- `time_to_die`: The time in milliseconds a philosopher will die if they don't start eating.
+- `time_to_eat`: The time in milliseconds a philosopher spends eating.
+- `time_to_sleep`: The time in milliseconds a philosopher spends sleeping.
+- `num_times_to_eat` (optional): The number of times each philosopher must eat before the simulation ends.

+Example:

+Do not test with more than 200 philosophers.
+Do not test with time_to_die or time_to_eat or time_to_sleep set to values lower than 60 ms.
+Test 1 800 200 200.
+The philosopher should not eat and should die.
+Test 5 800 200 200.
+No philosopher should die.
+Test 5 800 200 200 7.
+No philosopher should die and the simulation should stop when every philosopher has eaten at least 7 times.
+Test 4 410 200 200.
+No philosopher should die.
+Test 4 310 200 100.
+One philosopher should die.
+Test with 2 philosophers and check the different times: a death delayed by more than 10 ms is unacceptable.
+Test with any values of your choice to verify all the requirements.
+Ensure philosophers die at the right time, that they don't steal forks, and so forth.

 ## 📝 Evaluation Requirements

 ### 🧑‍💻 Peer Evaluations (3/3)